 Fixing Problems in Business

 Every business has issues.
-These issues occur all the time and often seem manageable until a business is going through a time of change.
+These issues occur all the time and often seem manageable until a business is going through a time of stress or change.
 Businesses merging, separating, or acquiring other companies; value systems that clash, top Executives who don’t work well together, top teams who can’t achieve enough because they meet but don’t drive results in the business, meetings that are too frequent without sufficient results – these are issues or problems, and a high achieving, ambitious Managing Director doesn’t have the time, or sometimes the knowledge, to manage these.

 Individuals are the same; they can mostly manage until the volume of demands exceeds their ability to respond and they need support to problem solve their direction or way out of the problem.
 If an individual doesn’t step up to the challenge or resolve their difficulties, they get stressed and businesses are the same.
 It pays to act.
-It pays to support people and it pays to do it quickly
+It pays to support people, and it pays to do it quickly

 - I’ve supported people who aren’t reaching their full potential